Open California Oral History Project

 Open California also has begun producing video oral histories that that focus on individual stories in what we hope is a compelling format.
 We have also provided links to other existing resources for those who wish to learn more about the subjects of our profiles.

-Our projects include: a video in three chapters about Thelton Henderson, a federal judge in San Francisco for 37 years.
-He was interviewed by Lowell Bergman, a renowned investigative reporter who has known the judge for many years.
+A federal judge in San Francisco for 37 years, Henderson was interviewed by Lowell Bergman, a renowned investigative reporter who has known the judge for many years.
+Three parts.